firesidefiction/firesidefiction.github.io/_drafts/2018-04-17-one-for-sorrow-two-for-joy.md

 She handed the woman a small silk bag, similar to her own.
 The woman stared at her.
 "What—"

-"What better way for her to work through her own grief," The Undertaker said, gently, folding her hands over the woman's.
+"What better way for her to work through her own grief," the Undertaker said, gently, folding her hands over the woman's.
 "Stay.
 Process your thoughts.
 When you are ready, give your child away.
 You're not going to forget him.
 The pain won't cease.
 But you will accept it one day.
 The crows will know."

 The woman clutched the bag and gave a slight nod.
 She went to join the cornrowed woman, taking up the same posture the Undertaker had for so many years now.
 The Undertaker didn't know how long they would stay: weeks, months, years...

 It didn't matter.
 The crows would always find another.

 She went inside, packed her belongings, which were few.
-She dug until she found the slip of paper which carried her old name.
+She dug until she found the slip of paper that carried her old name.
 She closed the door to the house that wasn't hers anymore and started walking down the road.

 A pair of crows circled over her and dropped a coin at her feet.
 She stepped over it and kept on walking.